 If you would like additional inspiration on how or where to extend your holiday please call us on 01453 844400.
-Alternatively, you can download a range of extension information sheets on our website, at www.mountainkingdoms.com.

 If you would like to extend your trip to Jordan, we would be happy to arrange this for you.
 Additional nights in Amman will provide time to explore the city or pay a day visit to nearby Jerash.
 Whilst the Dead Sea, with its well-appointed Spa Hotels, or Aqaba on the Red Sea, make for more relaxing alternatives.
 You could also spend some time exploring the famed desert landscape of Wadi Rum.